-Schock, a Republican, was the representative for Illinois’s 18th congressional district from 2009 to 2015.
+Schock was the representative for Illinois’s 18th congressional district and was a Republican.
+He served from 2009 to 2015.

 In 2018 Schock will be tried for soliciting campaign contributions in excess of legally allowed amounts.
-The House Committee on Ethics recommended further review.
+In 2013, the House Committee on Ethics published the Office of Congressional Ethics Report and Findings and Rep. Schock's response.
 In 2015, Schock resigned amid a host of allegations of improper use of campaign funds.
-His trial is set to begin in January 2018.

-The chart is based on the bills Schock sponsored and cosponsored.
+The chart is based on the bills Schock sponsored and cosponsored from Jan 6, 2009 to Dec 11, 2014.
 See full analysis methodology.

 Schock sponsored bills primarily in these issue areas: